 Microloans for small businesses are widely available.
 Although not every lender in the U.S. offers this type of loan, many do.
 Here’s where to start your search for a microloan:

 USDA microloan program: Farmers can obtain a loan of up to $50,00 through the U.S. Department of Agriculture for farm-related costs.
 For example, you can use the funds to make a down payment, improve farm buildings, buy essential tools, purchase bees, and more.

-- Peer-to-peer microloans.
+Peer-to-peer microloans.
 Investors can provide microloans to business owners through a variety of peer-to-peer lending platforms.
 Check out the top peer-to-peer lending platforms today and discover what is peer to peer lending.

-- Crowdfunding platforms: A crowdfunding platform, like Kickstarter, is one way to finance your business needs.
+Crowdfunding platforms: A crowdfunding platform, like Kickstarter, is one way to finance your business needs.
 The best part is you won’t want to repay your backers, because it’s not a loan.
 Instead, you’ll provide a product or service after you meet your funding goal.
 To discover more see what is crowdfunding.